eSolutionsTech/kubesol/docs/components/kubernetes-metrics-server.md

 Metrics Server is a resource metrics for Kubernetes used for autoscaling (HPA/VPA).
 Official docs at https://github.com/kubernetes-sigs/metrics-server

+## Usage

+It is installed by default.
 You can use it in command line with `kubectl top`:

 ```
 # check resources usage on nodes